mpdcampbell/blog/blog/content/posts/sharryFileRebuilder.md

-title = "Rebuild files from a local Sharry database" date = "2022-11-20" keywords = ["sharry", "bash", "MIME type", "selfhost"] description = "tl;dr: [Sharry](https://github.com/eikek/sharry#readme) is a selfhost file upload-download service, it supports grouped uploads of hundreds of files, but only individual file downloads.
+title = "Rebuild files from a local Sharry database" date = "2022-11-20" keywords = ["sharry", "bash", "MIME type", "selfhost"] description = "tl;dr: [Sharry](https://github.com/eikek/sharry#readme) is a self-host file upload-download service, it supports grouped uploads of hundreds of files, but only individual file downloads.
 This [bash script](https://github.com/mpdcampbell/sharry-chunk-combiner#readme) combines the chunks in the database to quickly rebuild local copies of the files."
 +++

-> tl;dr: [Sharry](https://github.com/eikek/sharry#readme) is a selfhost file upload-download service, it supports grouped uploads of hundreds of files, but only individual file downloads.
+> tl;dr: [Sharry](https://github.com/eikek/sharry#readme) is a self-host file upload-download service, it supports grouped uploads of hundreds of files, but only individual file downloads.
 This [bash script](https://github.com/mpdcampbell/sharry-chunk-combiner#readme) combines the chunks in the database to quickly rebuild local copies of the files.

 ## Contents
 - [Why make this?](#why-make-this)